cyclus/cyclus.github.com/source/user/install_binary.rst

       Note that installing cycamore will also install cyclus since cyclus is one of cycamore's dependencies.

-3. To ensure to good installation of Cyclus and Cycamore, you can run the cyclus and cycamore unit test:
+3. To ensure to proper installation of Cyclus and Cycamore, you can run the cyclus and cycamore unit test:

       .. code-block:: bash